-Currently, all elements (fields and methods) of both classes are declared with access modifier public, but when we discuss the other access modifiers we will change some of them accordingly.
-What we would like to find is how the change in the access levels of the elements (fields and methods) of the class Dog will be reflected, when the access is made with:
+For the moment, all elements (fields and methods) of both classes are declared with the access modifier public.
+We like to find out how changing the access levels of the elements (fields and methods) of the class Dog will affect access from:

 The own body of the class Dog.

-The body of the class Kid, respectively, taking into account that Kid is in the same namespace (or assembly), in which the Dog class is defined or not.
+The body of the class Kid, taking into account that Kid is either in the same or in a different namespace (assembly) as is the Dog class.

 Access Level "public"

-When a method or a value of a class is declared with access level public, the last can be used from other classes, independently from the fact if another class is declared in the same namespace, assembly or outside of it.
+When methods or values of a class are declared with access level public, then they can be accessed from other classes, independent from declaration in the same or a different namespace.

-Let’s review both type of access to members of a class, which are matched in our classes Dog and Kid:
+Let’s review the types of access to members of a class, as with our classes Dog and Kid: